 NOTE: All other insurers includes firms with less than 2% of total enrollment.
 BCBS are BlueCross and BlueShield affiliates and includes Anthem BCBS plans.
-Anthem non-BCBS plans are 2% of total enrollment.
-Percentages may not sum to 100% due to rounding.
-SOURCE: KFF analysis of CMS Medicare Advantage Enrollment Files, 2021. • PNG
+Anthem non-BCBS plans are about 2% of total enrollment.
+SOURCE: KFF analysis of CMS Medicare Advantage Enrollment Files, 2022. • PNG